2011 PBZ Zagreb Indoors

-The 2011 PBZ Zagreb Indoors was an ATP tennis tournament played on hard courts indoors.
-It was the 9th overall edition of the PBZ Zagreb Indoors, and was part of the ATP World Tour 250 series of the 2011 ATP World Tour.
-It took place in Zagreb, Croatia from January 30 through February 6, 2011.
+The 2011 PBZ Zagreb Indoors was an ATP men's tennis tournament played on hard courts indoors.
+It was the ninth overall edition of the PBZ Zagreb Indoors, and was part of the ATP World Tour 250 series of the 2011 ATP World Tour.
+It took place in Zagreb, Croatia from 30 January through 6 February 2011.
+Unseeded Ivan Dodig won the singles title.